Each category has the following standard view, which can be accessed by opening a category:

 The SkuDB dashboard can be customized with any set of analyses, tailored to a given project.
 The image above shows an example set of customized metrics, with many slices of the data available at a glance.
 All aspects can be customized upon request, including both style and content.

-The category metadata view allows users to update the metadata attached to a given category, without leaving the category tab.
+The category metadata view allows you to update the metadata attached to a given category, without leaving the category tab.
 An unlimited number of metadata can be tracked here.
 For more information on adding new metadata fields, see Fields.

 The Descendants tab contains a spreadsheet view of all the child categories of the selected category, with columns for standard or user defined fields including category name, category path, description, child counts, category level, variant type, category ID, and a creation timestamp.